 Don’t forget about moving costs either.
 You will need to find a way of moving your belongings whether you are able to cope moving your things in your own car, hiring a van or using a removals company.
 If you have a houseful of furniture then you will need some sort of van or professional removals company.

 If you are planning to fix up your new home then it may be easier to use Now Storage self storage in Reading or your nearest location to store your belongings whilst you decorate.
 Self storage is also an option if you are downsizing and aren’t yet sure which of your belongings will fit in the new home.
 Then you can take your time to sort out your belongings or store them as you need to, making the whole process less stressful.

 Explore the new area if relocating

-If you are able to then explore the new area you are moving to.
+We Buy Any House recommend you explore the new area you are moving to.
 Walk around and get a feel for the area and where the local amenities are.
 If you have children who are moving schools then walk to their new school to test the school run and to familiarise them with the route and school location.